gradeup/gradeup.github.io/_posts/2018-07-02-how-to-reduce-cold-startup-time-101.md

 #### How much is too much?

-For cold start, anything above 5 seconds is considered excessive.
+For cold start, anything above **5 seconds** is considered excessive.

 #### How do I track the cold start performance of my app?

-To check how your Android app is performing in comparison to other apps, go to Play Console > your app > Android Vitals > App Startup Time.
+To check how your Android app is performing in comparison to other apps, go to **Play Console > your app > Android Vitals > App Startup Time.**

 #### And how do I get the exact number?

-In Android 4.4 and higher, logcat includes an output line containing a value called "Displayed".
+In Android 4.4 and higher, logcat includes an output line containing a value called **"Displayed"**.
 This value represents the amount of time elapsed between launching the process and finishing drawing the corresponding activity on the screen.
 The reported log line looks similar to the following example:

-ActivityManager: Displayed com.android.app/.StartupTiming: +3s534ms
+**ActivityManager: Displayed com.android.app/.StartupTiming: +3s534ms**

 P.S. if you are tracking the time in Android studio, make sure you disable filters in your logcat view because it is the system server, and not the app, that serves this log.

 Don't be confused if the "Displayed" line in the logcat output contains an additional field for "total" time.
 For example:

-ActivityManager: Displayed com.android.gradeup/.StartupTiming: +3s534ms (total +1m22s643ms)
+**ActivityManager: Displayed com.android.gradeup/.StartupTiming: +3s534ms (total +1m22s643ms)**

 Here, the first time measurement is only for the activity that was first drawn and the "total" time measurement begins at the app process start, and could include another activity that was started first but did not display anything to the screen (for example a splash screen).
 This extra measurement is shown when there is a difference between the single activity and total startup times.